radian-software/straight.el/README.md

 * By default, `straight.el` reports process output the `*straight-process*` buffer.
 You can customize the name of this buffer via the `straight-process-buffer` user option.
+If you want to hide this buffer by default, consider adding a leading space to the name.

 ## Developer manual